Day One:

 Mountains and a highlight is the Bagnaccio thermal pools

-where we have a chance for a dip or at least to dabble
+where we have a chance to dabble

 our toes in the six